KILTprotocol/spec-kilt-did/README.md

 `did:kilt:light:004pqDzaWi3w7TzYzGnQDyrasK6UnyNnW6JQvWRrq6r8HzNNGy:z14mMLbhZGB6YYU7ud2eFvUiHz3Mwo6UdttffCxB5s4hB3pxV2UgTQrgTyV6MZ8FAvqqKZQpxsJTFRYHzYhjzDUbxMtyxQtTrBu4F9YZx99AuEHuNSPCCd8RqpLeczkuDTGMP7eBDmmNbPbiXhKv5hb6ibYPCpZjUtjPBDqUQ1wXmBv3`

 This means that the length of a light DID is directly dependent on the number of additional details that are encoded.
-For simpler cases where only an authentication key is needed, the light DID will have a structure like `did:kilt:light:004pqDzaWi3w7TzYzGnQDyrasK6UnyNnW6JQvWRrq6r8HzNNGy`, which is the equivalent of taking the long DID above and removing everything after the last `":"` or, in other terms, generate a KILT account and prepend it with `did:kilt:`.
+For simpler cases where only an authentication key is needed, the light DID will have a structure like `did:kilt:light:004pqDzaWi3w7TzYzGnQDyrasK6UnyNnW6JQvWRrq6r8HzNNGy`, which is the equivalent of taking the long DID above and removing everything after the last `":"` or, in other terms, generate a KILT account and prepend it with `did:kilt:light:00`.

 ### Full DIDs